population-research/uganda-covid/response/wber_response.md

 geographic heterogeneity, of course).
 I think this type of mediation style analysis would be more informative than current Table 6 & 7 which I do not know how to compare to earlier tables.

+    **Response:** [should we interact region dummies with survey dummies to try to understand regional effects of lockdowns?]

 4. Attrition is large.
 Is it correlated with food security?
 It seems like it